 Overconfidence plays a big factor in injuries and crashes in ATVs.
 Riders often don’t respect their ATV and it gets away from them and they lose control.
 This can be because someone either doesn’t know the ATV or how to drive, or from someone who thinks they have got it all under control and they neglect to actually learn the ATV first.

 I have personally seen people hop on a brand new ATV just to run it into a tree or flip/roll the quad over causing damage.
-These guys had previously owned an ATV and thought they could just hop on and go thrash without even learning the new ATV.
+It’s a terrible thing to witness.
+Please stay humble and respectful when operating an ATV!

 Not Understanding Center Of Gravity